NOTE 3(C) : INVESTMENT PROPERTY

 a.
 Interest Income

 Interest Income from debt instruments is recognised using the effective interest rate method.
 The effective interest rate is the rate that exactly discounts estimated future cash receipts through the expected life of the financial asset to the gross carrying amount of a financial asset.
 When calculating the effective interest rate, the Company estimates the expected cash flows by considering all the contractual terms of the financial instrument but does not consider the expected credit losses.
-Interest income is included in finance income in the statement of profit and loss.
+Interest income is included in other income in the statement of profit and loss.

 b.
 Dividends